Subject Financial Affairs

 8. Notifying law enforcement; or

-140.40 Reporting the Discovery of Identity Theft to the Program Administrator
+424.00 Reporting the Discovery of Red Flags and Identity Theft

-In the event that identity theft is discovered, the unit shall report the incident to the Program Administrator as soon as practicable for assistance with determining steps for preventing and mitigating identity theft as well as for assisting the Program Administrator in its report compilation responsibilities.
+In the event that red flags are identified, or identity theft is discovered, the unit shall report the incident to the ITPC as soon as practicable for assistance with determining steps for preventing and mitigating identity theft.
+Other offices, depending on the situation, may need to be informed as well.
+Examples include Safety and Risk Management, Audit Services, University Police Department, University Compliance, University Business Services, or Human Resources.

-If a unit engages a service provider to perform an activity in connection with one or more covered accounts, the dean, director, department head or other supervisor shall take the following steps to ensure the service provider performs its activities in accordance with reasonable policies and procedures designed to detect, prevent and mitigate the risk of identity theft.
+If a unit engages a service provider to perform an activity in connection with one or more covered accounts, the dean, director, department head or other supervisor, working with MSU Procurement and Contract Services, shall take the following steps to ensure the service provider performs its activities in accordance with reasonable policies and procedures designed to detect, prevent and mitigate the risk of identity theft.

 1. Require, by contract, that service providers have such policies and procedures in place; and